scottTomaszewski/obsidian-inline-admonitions/README.md

 ## Notes

-- This plugin is in alpha.
-No promises on results...
 - The CSS of the Inline Admonitions rides on Obsidian's Tag css.
 I'll clean this up in a future release.
 - Saving settings will trigger a re-render of the markdown views.
 Its possible to avoid this and is planned for a future release
 - Similar to Contexual Typography this plugin will give you some css classes that you can manually manipulate